 Scholastic prizes and awards are presented by the Dean of the College and the Dean of Studies.

-Presented by the Council of Black Seniors.
+Presented by the ALANA Senior Council (formerly the Council of Black Seniors).
 A celebration, rooted in the tradition of the black church, of faith and spirituality in recognition of academic achievement.
 Open to the entire Vassar community of graduates and families.

 The traditional Daisy Chain forms an important part of Commencement exercises at the college.
 The tradition dates from the late 1880s when members of the sophomore class decorated the Chapel for Class Day with daisies picked in nearby fields.
 Later on, the decorations took the form of a rope of daisies to mark reserved seats for the seniors.
 In 1894, the story goes, a member of the graduating class suggested that the sophomores pick up the chain and carry it from the Chapel to the 1894 class tree where a ceremony of burying the class records took place.
 From then on, the carrying of a Daisy Chain became a feature of Vassar’s Class Day ceremonies, the sophomores escorting their “sister class” to the senior class tree and laying the floral rope around it in a wide circle, within which the graduates sang their class song for the last time.
 Men joined the Daisy Chain at the May 30, 1971, Commencement.
 Today the chain leads the recessional of seniors to Main Circle where it is displayed for the seniors and their Commencement guests.
 See the video, Daisy Chain: Then and Now.